Elli2022/My-Headless-Wordpress-Portfolio/README.md

 Technologies and Libraries
 - React and Next.js for frontend development.
 - **GraphQL and Headless WordPress** for data management.
--** Component-based architecture** to structure the project content.
+- **Component-based architecture** to structure the project content.
 Example of Code Usage
 - The generateStaticParams function fetches all slugs for project posts and generates static paths.
 - The component uses state and effects to manage and dynamically present data based on the current URL.